-Following the reclassification of colleges to Central Government sector in November 2022, all borrowing now requires the permission of the Department for Education.
-As a result, we negotiated a long-term loan from the Department for Education in order to repay our commercial overdraft and secure future working capital.
-We received a loan of £2.85m on 31 July 2023.
-The loan is repayable over 17 years at the Public Works Loan Board (PWLB) standard rate, which is currently 4.97%.
+Following the reclassification of colleges to public sector in November 2022, all borrowing now requires the permission of the Department of Education.
+In 2022-23 we negotiated a long-term loan from the Department of Education in order to repay our commercial overdraft and secure future working capital.